 Africa’s tallest tree has been discovered on Mount Kilimanjaro and it comes with no surprise at all as this is where the tallest mountain in Africa is located.
 It most certainly is a contender for the tallest tree in the continent of Africa.
 An isolated valley on the highest peak in the continent, Kilimanjaro, is home to Africa’s tallest native tree, which stands at an incredible 81.5 meters.

-The imported Sydney blue gum (Eucalyptus saligna) specimen in Limpopo, South Africa, which perished in 2006, set the previous record for tallest tree in Africa.
+The imported Sydney blue gum (Eucalyptus Saligna) specimen in Limpopo, South Africa, which perished in 2006, set the previous record for the tallest tree in Africa.
 The colossus in Tanzania has now surpassed that mark.

 Twenty years ago, while investigating Mount Kilimanjaro’s vegetation, Andreas Hemp of the University of Bayreuth in Germany discovered a group of towering Entandrophragma excelsum trees.
 However, it took a while for him and his crew to be able to precisely measure their heights using new instruments.